Skip to main content

 More importantly, GIP appears to have a pronounced effect on lipid metabolism within adipocytes.
 GIP receptor activation in adipose tissue is linked to increased lipoprotein lipase (LPL) activity, which enhances the clearance of triglycerides from circulation and promotes their safe storage within subcutaneous adipocytes.

-This action helps to mitigate the flux of to non-adipose tissues like the liver and muscle, thereby reducing the accumulation of the very DAG and ceramide molecules that drive insulin resistance at the molecular level.
+This action helps to mitigate the flux of free fatty acids to non-adipose tissues like the liver and muscle, thereby reducing the accumulation of the very DAG and ceramide molecules that drive insulin resistance at the molecular level.
 By promoting healthier adipose tissue function, the GIP component of a dual agonist directly addresses a primary driver of lipotoxicity and cellular insulin resistance.

 The dual activation of GLP-1 and GIP receptors initiates a powerful, synergistic effect that recalibrates both pancreatic function and peripheral lipid metabolism.